Cong allying with outfits that wish to divide nation: Shah at rally in Assam | Politics

-Union Home Minister Amit Shah on Sunday launched a scathing attack on the Congress and its leader Rahul Gandhi for entering into alliances with political parties who are ''out to divide the country'', and asserted that the BJP does not practise vote-bank politics.
+Union Home Minister Amit Shah on Sunday launched a scathing attack on the Congress for entering into alliances with political parties who are ''out to divide the country'', and asserted that the BJP does not practise vote-bank politics.

-He alleged that the grand old party, despite ''ruling the state for 15 years and having a prime minister who was a representative from the state'', did nothing to solve the issue of illegal immigration from neighbouring countries.
+Shah, during his rallies in Upper Assam constituencies of Nazira and Margherita, claimed that the grand old party, despite ''ruling the state for 15 years and having a prime minister who was a representative of the state'', did nothing to solve the issue of illegal immigration.

 Shah was referring to Manmohan Singh, who has represented Assam in the Upper House of Parliament.